Early District Attorneys

 - Nicholas Scoppetta, former Commissioner of the Administration for Children’s Services and former New York City Fire Commissioner

-- Archibald Murray, the first African-American president of the New York State Bar Association and former Commissioner of the NYS Division of Criminal Justice Services and Attorney-in-Chief and Executive Director of the Legal Aid Society
+- Archibald Murray, the first Black president of the New York State Bar Association and former Commissioner of the NYS Division of Criminal Justice Services and Attorney-in-Chief and Executive Director of the Legal Aid Society

 - Numerous judges, lawyers in public service and private practice, academics, and many others.